BenjaminMontenegro16/About-Me/ABOUTME.md

 ## Music

 I mostly listen to rap, like almost exclusively haha.
-My go-to artists are Kendrick Lamar, Chief Keef, Playboi Carti, Lil Uzi Vert, Bad Bunny and Young Thug.
-When I'm coding though I switch to something more chill like Steve Lacy, Mac Miller, Baby Keem, Drake, ASAP Rocky, and still some Kendrick too.
+The artists i've been listening to lately are Kendrick Lamar, Chief Keef, Playboi Carti, Lil Uzi Vert, Bad Bunny and Young Thug.
+But when I'm coding though I switch to something more chill like Steve Lacy, Mac Miller, Baby Keem, Drake, ASAP Rocky, and still some Kendrick too, my musical taste is constantly changing so here i will be trying to keep it really updated.

 ---

 ## Hobbies

 Outside of coding I spend most of my time playing PC games, doing calisthenics, and listening to music.
-Lately I've been playing a lot of Kenshi and CS:GO.
+Lately I've been playing a lot of Kenshi.
 I've never played RPGs before and Kenshi made me fall in love with them haha.

 ---